binsky08/openITCOCKPIT-Telegram-Module/README.md

 Notifications sent by the openITCOCKPIT Telegram Module can be received by any chat with a real telegram user or by channels.

+A Telegram chat gets only the notifications for a defined openITCOCKPIT contact. (identified by custom authentication codes)

 To start the interaction, search the bot username in the Telegram global search field and start a chat with your bot.

 After starting the chat you need to authorize yourself with an authentication code for a openITCOCKPIT Contact, that can be manually generated in the openITCOCKPIT Telegram configuration for Contacts containing a Telegram notification command. (type `/auth xxx` in the chat with your key as xxx)